 Life insurance can be the foundation of your financial confidence and can provide comfort and stability for your family.
 The purpose of life insurance is to help provide your loved ones with financial protection after you die, in exchange for the premiums you pay to your insurer during your lifetime.
 Some life insurance policies can provide you with financial protection for the short term, while others accumulate cash value, offering a living benefit that can be used for supplemental retirement income, funding for a child’s education, or cash for emergencies1.
+Some whole life policies do not have cash values in the first two years of the policy and don’t pay a dividend until the policy’s third year.
+Talk to your financial representative and refer to your individual whole life policy illustration for more information.

 Term Life Insurance